tangollama/cis411_lab0/labreports/LAB_aidan-hubley.md

 # Step 8: [EXTRA CREDIT] Augment the core project
 PR reference in the report to one of the following:

 1. Add one or more unit tests to the core assignment project.

+- With help from ChatGPT and Ray Truex (rt1252) I was able to get

 2. Configure the CircleCI config.yml to automatically build a Docker image of the project.
 3. Configure an automatic deployment of the successful CircleCI build to an Amazon EC2 instance.